Telling a story, and telling it well enough to have it pull in readers and make them remember it, is the Holy Grail for a writer/creative.

 - Takes the reader/viewer on a journey, while informing and enlightening them

 - Turns the marketing effort into a valuable experience for the reader

-- Explains the concept in a way similar to a movie narrative, making it super-interesting
+- Explains the concept in a way similar to a visual narrative, making it super-interesting

 - Becomes a genuine asset for the client

 - Builds a community of happy customers around the brand’s message.